Metric Embedding via Shortest Path Decompositions: Introduction

 \subsection{Our Results}

 In this paper we develop a new technique for embedding graphs into $\ell_p$ spaces with small distortion.
 We introduce the notion of Shortest Path Decomposition (SPD) of bounded depth.
 Every (weighted) path graph has an \SPD of depth $1$.
-A graph $G$ has an \SPD of depth $k$ if there exists a \emph{shortest path} $P$, such that deleting $P$ from the graph $G$ results in a graph whose connected components all have \SPD of depth at most $k-1$.
+A graph $G$ has an \SPD of depth $k$ if there exists a \emph{shortest path} $P$, such that deleting $P$ from the graph $G$ (that is, deleting all the vertices on $P$ and the adjacent edges) results in a graph whose connected components all have \SPD of depth at most $k-1$.
 (An alternative definition appears in \Cref{def:SPD}.)
 Our main result is the following.

 \begin{theorem}[Embeddings for \SPD Families] Let $G=\left(V,E\right)$ be a weighted graph with an \SPD of depth $k$.
 Then there exists an embedding $f:V\to\ell_{p}$ with distortion $O(k^{\nicefrac{1}{p}})$. \end{theorem}